 Why do some faculty have very few publications listed in their profile?

 The publications that are listed on a faculty member’s profile are exclusively matched from the Scopus citation database.
 Though the Scopus index is extremely large, it is not comprehensive for all disciplines; Scopus is slightly stronger in the Sciences than in the Arts and Humanities.
 Additionally, Scopus focuses primarily on scholarly journal publications and does not include records for materials such as books, book chapters, lectures, performances, designs and drawing, blueprints, computer software, musical compositions, artistic works, etc., which are important venues for dissemination of our faculty’s research and creative activities.
-During 2013, we have been entering additional citation data for faculty based upon need.
-Primarily, this data entry program will apply to Arts and Humanities faculty, but also includes other disciplines that are not well represented in Scopus.
+During 2013, we entered additional citation data for faculty based upon need.
+Primarily, this data entry program applied to Arts and Humanities faculty, but also includes other disciplines that are not well represented in Scopus.
 Individual colleges or departments can have a proxy user enter additional citations for their profiled faculty.
 To get access to the proxy account, please write to firstname.lastname@example.org

 Could you explain to me the difference in citation counts registered using either Scopus or Google Scholar citations?